jabarjung/unsplash2slackapp/README.md

 # A Slack App to send images from Unsplash in Slack.

 I have named it 'Pikchar'.
 You can name it whatever you want when you install it.
 It works analogously to the ‘Giphy’ app.
-The user can search for a keyword, shuffle through pictures and select one to send.
+The user can search for a keyword, shuffle through pictures, and select one to send.

 ### Setting it up
 >1.
 Set up ngrok.
 Use the tutorial at this link to set it up: https://api.slack.com/tutorials/tunneling-with-ngrok.
 Use '4390' as port.
 After configuring it up you will get a forwarding address which looks something like ' https://....ngrok.io'.
 Copy that from the terminal to the clipboard.
 You will need it later while creating a new app at 'https://api.slack.com/apps'.